-Standard accessories included with your laminate trimmer are two wrenches and a 1/2 in.
-(13 mm) diameter flush trim bit.
+Standard accessories included with your laminate trimmer are two wrenches.
+A subbase accessory with two handles is also included.

-The following is a list of optional accessories available for your TR30 Laminate Trimmer:
+The following is a list of optional accessories available for your Laminate Trimmer:

 Part No. Description

 6072373 Trimmer Guide

 4675208 Straight Trim Bit

 6072063 Straight Guide